 Each locality will prepare a Locality & Cluster Plan for health & social care integration, which will set out arrangements for carrying out integration functions and will form part of the IJB’s Strategic Plan.
 Any issues related to health and social care should generally be remitted by the Community Planning Partnership (CPP) to the H&SC Strategic Planning Group.
 In turn, the H&SC Locality group may also remit wider issues to the Community Planning Partnership.

-Click on the link below to find your Health and Social Care Locality and Cluster Plans:
+Click on this link to find your Health and Social Care Locality and Cluster Plans.